-- the area of carbolineum treated wood (treated in the past) for consumer use (m2) - the area of carbolineum treated wood (treated in the past) for agricultural purposes (m2) - the volume of carbolineum used by consumers during treatment (t.y-1) - the volume of carbolineum for agricultural purposes during treatment (t.y-1).
+- the area of carbolineum treated wood (treated in the past) for consumer use (m2) - the area of carbolineum treated wood (treated in the past) for agricultural purposes (m2) - the volume of carbolineum used by consumers during treatment $(t.y^{-1})$ - the volume of carbolineum for agricultural purposes during treatment (t.y-1).

 It is assumed that 25% of the total volume of carbolineum used is for agricultural purposes and 75% for consumer use.
-It is also assumed that 25% of the total area of treated wood is for agricultural purposes and 75% for consumer.
-The total volumes of carbolineum used as well as the total surface area of carbolineum treated wood before 2001 are taken from Infomil (KWS, 2002).
-The use of carbolineum has been prohibited since 2001, so no use activity and no emissions since then from treatment with carbolineum.
-The surface area of the carbolineum treated wood standing from earlier years is assumed to be reduced each year by 20%, which implies that 5 years after the prohibition of the carbolineum, there is no longer any carbolineum treated wood remaining, and therefore no longer any emissions occur from this source.
+It is also assumed that 25% of the total area of treated wood is for agricultural purposes and 75% for consumer use.
+The total volumes of carbolineum used as well as the total surface area of carbolineum treated wood before 2001 are taken from

+Infomil (KWS, 2002).
+The use of carbolineum has been prohibited since 2001, so there is no activity data and no emissions since then from treatment with carbolineum.
+After the year 2001, the surface area of the carbolineum standing treated wood is assumed to be removed with 5% each year, so that PAH emissions decline per year.